-MEDICATION GUIDE FLUOXETINE (floo ox' e teen) TABLETS Rx only
+Medication Guide Fluoxetine Tablets, USP (floo ox' e teen)

+Rx only

-Read the Medication Guide that comes with fluoxetine before you start taking it and each time you get a refill.
+Read the Medication Guide that comes with fluoxetine tablets before you start taking it and each time you get a refill.
 There may be new information.
 This Medication Guide does not take the place of talking to your healthcare provider about your medical condition or treatment.
 Talk with your healthcare provider if there is something you do not understand or want to learn more about.

-What is the most important information I should know about fluoxetine?
+What is the most important information I should know about fluoxetine tablets?

-Fluoxetine and other antidepressant medicines may cause serious side effects, including:
+Fluoxetine tablets and other antidepressant medicines may cause serious side effects, including: